hichristensen/hic-page-new-v2/content/event/CSE276C/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "CSE276C"
+title: "CSE276C - not offered 2025"
 subtitle: ""
 summary: "Math for Robotics is a broad introduction to key mathematical concepts used in robotics.
-The course is taught Falls TTH 5:00-6:20"
+The course is usually taught Falls TTH 5:00-6:20"
 authors: [Henrik I. Christensen]
 tags: []
 categories: []